microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/about/Overview.md

 * **Better tooling** - Because there is a shared card ecosystem better tooling can be created that is shared by everyone.

 ## App developers
-If you are an app developer which displays content you will love adaptive cards because:
+If you are an app developer that wants to tap into an ecosystem of 3rd party content you will love adaptive cards because:
 * **Consistent user experience** - You get a consistent experience because you own the style of the rendered card
 * **Native performance** - You get native performance as it targets your ui framework directly
-* **Safe** - Content is delivered in safe payload, you don't have to open up your ui framework to raw html
+* **Safe** - Content is delivered in safe payload, you don't have to open up your ui framework to raw markup and scripting.
 * **Easy to implement** - You get off the shelf libraries to easily integrate
 * **Free documentation** - You save time because you don't have invent schema, document schema, creating tooling around it, etc.
 * **Shared tooling** - You save time because you don't have tooling for your schema

-# Goals
-The goals for adaptive cards are:

-* **Portable** - to any device and ui framework
-* **Open** - Libraries and schema are open source and shared.
-* **Automatically Styled** to the Host application UX and brand guidelines
-* **Low cost** - Easy to define, easy to consume
-* **Expressive** - Targeted at the long tail of content that developers want to produce.
-* **Purely declarative** - no code is needed or allowed

 ## Core Design Principles
 The design of adaptive cards has been driven by some core principles that have been useful for keeping the